Colmar in Winter: 17 Fairytale & Festive Things to Do

 Go shopping at the Colmar Covered Market.

 The Covered Market or Le Marché Couvert de Colmar is the heart and soul of Colmar’s food scene.
-If you are a foodie, this is your paradise!
+If you are a foodie, this is your paradise; this market should be high on your list when visiting Colmar.

 Visit the stunning St. Martin’s Church.

-The stunning La Cathédrale Saint-Martin was originally built in the 13th and 14th century in the typical Gothic architecture of the time.
+The stunning La Cathédrale Saint-Martin was originally built throughout both the 13th/14th century, done in what was the typical Gothic architecture of the time…

-But in the 16th century, a fire destroyed parts of its structure, forcing consequential renovations and decades of restoration — creating a unique hybrid situation.
+… But in the 16th century, a fire destroyed parts of its structure, forcing decades of restoration — creating a unique hybrid situation, and parts of the original build are still apparent today.

 Wander around picture-perfect Little Venice